TexasInstruments-Sandbox/edgeai-osrt-libs-build/README.md

-QEMU-based Build DL Runtime for J7 Target Docker Containers
+QEMU-based DL Runtime Build for J7 Target Docker Containers
 ===========================================================

 ## Overview
-Currently covers ONNX-RT and FTLite for Ubuntu 18.04 Docker container.
+Currently this covers ONNX-RT and FTLite-RT for Ubuntu 18.04 Docker container, but it should be straightforward to extend to other DL-RT and/or for other Ubuntu distro.
+This is for Edge AI 0.5 release.
+For other release, patches and settings should be updated accordingly.

 ### Build DL Runtime using QEMU on PC
 ![](docs/dlrt_build_qemu.svg)